Tokyo Transportation Tips 01: Tokyo Transportation Overview. Never get lost in Tokyo!

 Transfers (tram transfers)

-Generally speaking, there are several types of transfers.
+Broadly speaking, there are two types of transfers:

-Different routes within the same company: same platform transfers, inter-platform transfers
+Different routes within the same company: Same-platform transfers, cross-platform transfers

-Cross-platform transfer means that after getting off the train, you need to transfer to another platform via an overpass or an underground passage, which is usually the case at larger stations.
+• On the other hand, a “cross-platform transfer” involves changing platforms via stairs or passages, usually in larger stations.
 For example, at Shinjuku Station, you can transfer from the JR Yamanote Line to the JR Chuo Line.
-Be aware that large stations often have many platforms (JR Shinjuku Station has 8 island platforms with 16 lines), so it is important to know which line you will be taking next.
+Larger stations like Shinjuku often have multiple platforms (JR Shinjuku Station boasts 8 island platforms with 16 lines), so it’s crucial to know your next line.

-However, since lines of the same company transfer to each other, there is usually no need to exit or re-enter the station.
-However, there is an exception for the Tokyo Metro Marunouchi Line and Fukutoshin Line at Shinjuku-Sanchome Station during the morning rush hour, which we will explain in detail in the Tokyo Metro section.
+Since these transfers occur within the same company, you typically don’t need to exit and re-enter the station.
+However, there’s an exception during the morning rush hour at Shinjuku-Sanchome Station for the Tokyo Metro Marunouchi Line and Fukutoshin Line, as we’ll discuss in detail in the Tokyo Metro section.

 Transfers between companies

-For example, at Ueno Station, there are both Tokyo Metro Ueno Station (Hibiya Line, Ginza Line) and JR Ueno Station (Yamanote Line, Keihin Tohoku-Negishi Line, Takasaki Line, Utsunomiya Line, Shinkansen, etc.), while at Shinjuku Station, there are JR Shinjuku Station, Toei Subway Shinjuku Line Shinjuku Station, Tokyo Metro Marunouchi Line Shinjuku Station, private railways The Odakyu and Keio lines also have Shinjuku stations.
+• For instance, Ueno Station serves both Tokyo Metro (Hibiya Line, Ginza Line) and JR (Yamanote Line, Keihin Tohoku-Negishi Line, Takasaki Line, Utsunomiya Line, Shinkansen, etc.).
+Similarly, Shinjuku Station accommodates JR Shinjuku Station, Toei Subway Shinjuku Line Shinjuku Station, Tokyo Metro Marunouchi Line Shinjuku Station, and private railways like Odakyu and Keio lines.

-To transfer between these stations, you must first swipe your card to exit the station, then find the next station on the line and swipe your card to enter the station.
-Of course, since there is an exit and entry process, the fares for each stage are calculated separately.
-If the shortest distance to your destination requires you to transfer to several companies, sometimes you prefer to take a little detour to reduce the frequency of transfers.
+To transfer between these stations, you must first exit one station by swiping your card, then locate the next station on your line and swipe your card again to enter.
+As each stage requires exiting and entering, fares are calculated separately.
+If the shortest route to your destination involves transfers across several companies, you might prefer taking a slight detour to minimize the number of transfers.

 The following companies and routes are commonly used in the Tokyo area.